telerik/kendo-react/knowledge-base/render-a-custom-content-inside-the-grid-group-header.md

 ## Description

-I want to implement a customized `IconCell` that renders an icon and when I group the Grid by that `IconColmn`, I want to display a small icon inside the group header row.
-How can I achieve this in the KendoReact Grid?
+I want to customize the content of the Grid group header.

 ## Solution

+In order to achieve this, it is currently recommended to use the ['groupHeader`]({% slug api_grid_gridcellssettings %}#toc-groupheader) property.

+{% meta id:index height:760 %}
+{% embed_file grid/group-header-render/cells-header/main.jsx preview %}
+{% embed_file shared/products.json %}
+{% embed_file shared/interfaces.ts %}
+{% endmeta %}

+This can also be achieved using the Grid `cellRender` property
 1. Use the [`cellRender`]({% slug api_grid_gridprops %}#toc-cellrender) prop.
 1. Return a modified `td` element with the desired icon or other custom elements for the specific header.